Find Trade Skills Schools

 • Encoding Machine Operator

-There were about 51,500 jobs for Computer Operator in 2016 (in the United States).
+In the United States, there were 51,500 jobs for Computer Operator in 2016.
 There is little to no growth in job opportunities for Computer Operator.
 Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.

 undefined